 Million dollar notes ARE strictly souvenirs.

-The note shown above was printed on intaglio presses and is incredibly well-engraved.
+The note illustrated at the top of the page was printed on intaglio presses and is incredibly well-engraved.
 This particular note first came

 to my attention in 1988.
 It was engraved by American Bank